DoTheMonkeyBusiness/carshering/README.md

 npm start
 ```

-* Or you can run development server with [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard):
+* Or you can run development server with [webpack-dashboard]:

 ```
 npm run dev